 The Harvey Goldberg Series for Understanding and Teaching History

-Advisory Board: Kevin Boyle, Ross Dunn, Leon Fink, Kimberly Ibach, Alfred W. McCoy, David J. Staley, Maggie Tran, and Sam Wineburg
+Advisory Board: Kevin Boyle, Ross Dunn, Leon Fink, Kimberly Ibach, Alfred W. McCoy, David J. Staley, Maggie Tran, Sam Wineburg, and Leslie Alexander

 The Harvey Goldberg Series gives college and secondary history instructors a deeper understanding of the past as well as the tools to help them teach it creatively and effectively.
 Each volume focuses on a specific historical topic and offers a wealth of content and resources, providing concrete examples of how teachers can approach the subject in the classroom.